nocentino/ollama-sql-faststart/README.md

 # Ollama SQL FastStart

-Ollama SQL FastStart is a Docker-based project designed to simplify the setup and management of a SQL Server 2025 environment integrated with Ollama services.
+Ollama SQL FastStart is a container-based project designed to simplify the setup and management of a SQL Server 2025 environment integrated with Ollama services.
 It offers a preconfigured environment for running SQL Server and Ollama, while also serving requests through NGINX with SSL support.
 Additionally, it configures SQL Server to trust this SSL certificate.

 I created this project to assist database professionals in quickly establishing a complete environment for exploring the new vector capabilities in SQL Server 2025.
 If you have been interested in implementing vector search in your SQL Server databases but were unsure where to begin, this project provides everything you need in a ready-to-run, containerized solution.
 The project automatically handles the requirement for SQL Server to trust the SSL certificate used by NGINX for secure communication with Ollama.